sinch/sinch-js-rtc/README.md

   (see README.md for more information on getting started)
 - SinchVIDEOsample, sample for person to person video calling
 - SinchGROUPVIDEOsample, sample for group video conferencing
-- SinchGROUPAUDIOsample, sample for group audio conferencing
+- SinchVERsample, sample for SMS number verification
-- SinchVERsample, sample for number verification
+- SinchCALLOUTsample, sample for Callout number verification

 These sample apps demonstrate user management, session handling and more.
 The interesting stuff can be found in the .js files.